 - The CCL may register its goal targets with the coordinationCCL which triggers an evaluation of potential conflict, i.e. whether those targets are likely to conflict with the targets of another CCL.

-- In case of a potential conflict, the goal management functionality of coordination CCL sends the selected new or revised goal targets to each CCL ensuring to minimize contradictions or conflicts among the targets in the different goals of different CCLs, for example, that for a given scope a specific target is assigned to only one CCL.
+- In case of a potential conflict, the goal management functionality of coordination entitysends the selected new or revised goal targets to each CCL ensuring to minimize contradictions or conflicts among the targets in the different goals of different CCLs, for example, that for a given scope a specific target is assigned to only one CCL.

 To support detection and resolution of actual goal targets conflicts: